 - You will find many of your non-dairy and vegetarian health food choices in your local health food shop and even at your local Fruit and Vegetable outlet.

-- Keep processed food to a minimum because no matter how healthy it says it is!!!
-Still has added salt and often sugar.
+- Keep processed food to a minimum because no matter how healthy it says it is!
+It still has too much salt and sugar.
 It is not fresh, so the nutritional value of the food has been compromised.

 Find some simple, yet yummy recipes that you like and use flavours such as basil, bay leaves, thyme, mint, garlic, fennel, onion, caraway seeds, dill and many more.

 A Healthy Family is a Happy Family

 Make Healthy Eating a Way of Life.
 An Easy Plan you can Follow-